-- 5 also reduces the effect of landsliding on outlet Be concentrations (Fig. 3b).
-Under lower background erosion rate, landslide material represents a greater proportion of the total sediment flux, so the system has less capacity to buffer the landslide input and the Be concentration is more sensitive to deeper landslides.
-We also find that outlet Be concentrations are sensitive to the average landslide surface production rate.
-Where the average surface production rate of the landsliding is increased (e.g. comparable to that expected in high altitude sub-catchments of the Ganga see Table 2), predicted outlet Be concentrations - 10 also increase relative to scenarios with otherwise identical parameter values (Fig. 8c).
-Interestingly, we also find that volumetric sediment flux estimates are consistently higher than CRN-derived fluxes (Fig. 8d).
-Increasing background erosion rates increases both CRN-derived and volumetric sediment flux estimates, but increasing average landslide depth or landslide CRN Be production rate can reduce CRN-derived sediment flux estimates to a much greater degree than volumetric flux estimates.
-By reducing the landslide surface production rate to The average landslide erosion rate was increased to 3.0 mm yr-1, based - 15 on estimates in Niemi et al. (2005), to mimic the effects of faster erosion rates in regions more prone to landsliding and landscapes without steady-state concentration profiles, the absolute.
-Niemi et al. (2005) ran a series of numerical modelling scenarios to explore the ratio of landslide to bedrock weathering (background) erosion rates needed to reproduce measured CRN erosion rates in the Khudi catchment in Nepal.
-The best fit model runs were found to have landslide erosion rates of 3.35 mm yr-1.
-By applying a comparable value of 3.0 mm yr-1 to our calculations, a reduction in the absolute values and range of outlet CRN - 20 concentration variability in notably reduced from a maximum Be concentrations is produced.
-The initial maximum outlet concentration of ~70,000 (in Fig. 8a) to 20 is reduced to 12,000 atoms g-1 under the lowest background erosion rate scenarios (Fig. 9a).
-This range of outlet CRN-Be variability is more comparable to that observed at the Ganga outlet, although outlet concentrations appear less sensitive to background erosion rates applied across the rest of the catchment.
+merical modelling scenarios to explore the ratio of landslide to bedrock weathering (background) erosion rates needed to reproduce measured CRN erosion rates in the Khudi catchment in Nepal.
+The best fit model runs were found to have landslide erosion rates of $3.35 \text{ mm yr}^{-1}$ .
+By applying a comparable value of $3.0 \text{ mm yr}^{-1}$ to our calculations, a reduction in the absolute values and range of outlet Be concentrations is produced.
+The initial maximum outlet concentration of ~ 70 000 (in Fig. 8a) is reduced to 12 000 atoms g-1 under the lowest background erosion rate scenarios (Fig. 9a).
+This range of outlet Be variability is more comparable to that observed at the Ganga outlet, although outlet concentrations appear less sensitive to background erosion rates applied across the rest of the catchment.
 Furthermore, the difference in volumetric and CRN-derived sediment fluxes is also reduced (Fig. 9b).
-By reducing the proportion of event sediment - 25 mixed into the fluvial network, similar reductions in the amount of CRN-10Be concentration variability generated at the outlet are also observed (Fig. 10a), and outlet concentrations are more sensitive to changes in catchment background erosion rates.
-Under faster background erosion rates (2.0 mm yr-1, the variability generated by events of all depths can be effectively masked by background variability where only 10% of the event sediment is mixed in (i.e. such that the outlet concentration lies within 100% of the maximum value).
-Similarly, under lower background erosion rates of 0.6 mm yr-1, the fraction of event sediment - 30 needed to generate variability within 100% of the highest concentration is slightly lower at 3%.
+By reducing the proportion of event sediment mixed into the fluvial network, similar reductions in the amount of Be concentration variability generated at the outlet are also observed (Fig. 10a), and outlet concentrations are more sensitive to changes in catchment background erosion rates.
+Under faster background erosion rates ( $2.0 \text{ mm yr}^{-1}$ ), the variability generated by events of all depths can be effectively masked by background variability where only 10% of the event sediment is mixed in (i.e. such that the outlet concentration lies within 100% of the maximum value).
+Similarly, under lower background erosion rates of 0.6 mm yr-1, the fraction of event sediment needed to gen-